AutomationPanda/tau-intro-selenium-py/README.md

 Thus, it is written as a static method that takes in the phrase.
 The XPath will return all elements under the "links" div that contain the text of the phrase.

-Remember, we should always try to use the simplest locator that uniquely finds the target elements.
+We should always try to use the simplest locator that uniquely finds the target elements.
 IDs, names, and class names are the easiest, but sometimes, we must use CSS selectors and XPaths.
 To learn more about writing good locators,